mimose/deduplicate/README_en.md

 `deduplicate-core: `
  - Function implementation code in this deduplicate component

+`deduplicate-spring: `
+- The Spring dependency version of this deduplicate component, which provides an annotation method to start and use the component

+`deduplicate-spring-starter: `
+- The Spring Starter dependency version of this deduplicate component provides an automatic injection method, automatically starts, and is used through annotations

 `deduplicate-all: `
  - Provide a complete dependency package.
  - The project can rely on this artifactId, and choose the `deduplicate-cache` you want to use, then you can implement the introduction and use of the component in the project